GoogleCloudPlatform/datashare-toolkit/client/EXAMPLES.md

 # Overview

-This documentation provides examples for the Cloud Datashare Multicast Client (CDMC).
+This documentation provides examples for the Datashare Multicast Client (DMC).

 **Note**: Verify you have completed the getting started guide [here](README.md#getting-started)